BlueberryPwn/Quiz/README.md

 - Controllers: Handles the backend logic.
 Logic is mostly stored in repositories and injected into the controllers to keep them thin.
 - Models: This application utilizes both model and viewmodel classes.
+- Pages: The frontend logic is stored within the .razor pages inside the client.
 - Repositories: This application follows the repository pattern by storing majority of the logic inside repositories.
 The repositories are then injected into the controllers and their methods called when needed.

 ## Database